davidcallanan/os-series/README.md

 You can find the revision for a specific episode on [this page](https://github.com/davidcallanan/yt-os-series/tags).

+You can find pre-built ISO files for this kernel at [this repository](https://github.com/davidcallanan/os-series-isos).

 Considering supporting this work via [my Patreon page](http://patreon.com/codepulse).

 ## Prerequisites